Kuzos/Lab2-Project/README.md

 # Lab2-Project
-Supplementary material for Lab2 Project Bioinformatics
+Supplementary material for Lab2 Project Bioinformatics.

+In supplementary material is included pdf for taxonomic data as required.
+Datasets